-The 988 dialing code is available nationwide for call (multiple languages), text or chat (English only).
+The 988 dialing code is available nationwide for call (multiple languages), text or chat (English and Spanish).

 988 Suicide and Crisis Lifeline

 The National Suicide Prevention Lifeline is now the 988 Suicide and Crisis Lifeline (although the previous 1-800-273-TALK (8255) number for the Lifeline will continue to function indefinitely).
 AFSP has worked with Congressional partners, other non-profit coalition members, and mental health agencies to lead the charge for a 3-digit suicide prevention, mental health, and substance use crisis hotline.
 From advocating for the Lifeline itself to encouraging budget allocations for the Lifeline’s implementation and maintenance, AFSP has been at the forefront of this movement.
 AFSP supports increases in federal and state funding for the future 988 crisis response system, including the 988 Suicide and Crisis Lifeline and its network of independently operated state and local crisis centers.
 Download our issue brief to learn more about AFSP’s policy position and efforts to support the 988 Lifeline and crisis response services.